yclas/guides/docs/api-documentation.md

 In order to use some api endpoint you will be required to have an API Key of your site.

-To get it:
+Here's how you can obtain the API Key:

 1. Login at your classifieds site
 2. Go to Settings->General
-3. Check for API Key, thats your code you will need to make requests
+3. Check for Key API

 That's your `api_key` for your site to use in further requests.
-Ex:
+E.G:

 `GET /api/v1/listing/3?apikey=ajdnasjdlk_iym`